-Quitclaim deeds are frequently used when a property is being passed down among family members or when one divorcing spouse wishes the other to keep the marital home.
+Quitclaim deeds are appropriate for property transfers among family members or when one divorcing spouse wishes the other to keep the marital home.

 Important Laws & Requirements

 The following are important laws and requirements regarding Maine quitclaim deeds.